What Size Generator for Welding?

 - Invert DC current into a lower and very stable AC supply current

-Starting with high energy, AC current allows the inverter more control over the final output.
-The result is a stable sine wave with low THD and is perfect for both inverter and conventional welders.
+Starting with high energy, the AC current allows the inverter more control over the final output.
+The result is a stable sine wave with low THD (under 5%) that is perfect for both inverter and conventional welders, along with other sensitive electronics.

 - Include watts for accessory items that you might need while you weld: lights, fans, etc.